xteamlyer/ReAppzuku/docs/HELP.md

 Determines **which** apps get targeted by Auto-Kill.

 - **🛡️ Whitelist** — kills all background apps **except** those on whitelist.
 Use for maximum cleanup.
+> [!WARNING]
+> When using the Whitelist, it is strongly recommended to add most system apps to it, to avoid device issues

 - **🎯 Blacklist (default)** — kills **only** apps on blacklist.
 Use to stop specific apps without touching everything else.